-Self-Control: This concept in a resilience test measures your ability to make rational decisions, to suspend judgement, and to act rather than react to provocation.
-It also tests your ability to finish up boring and menial tasks.
+- Self-Control: This concept in a resilience test measures your ability to make rational decisions, to suspend judgment, and to act (rather than react) to provocation.
+It also tests your ability to complete boring and menial tasks.

-Optimism: Another key trait explored is your ability to maintain an informed positive outlook on issues.
-This includes your ability to find solutions and find ways of adapting to all different manners of situations with enthusiasm and passion.
+- Optimism: This key trait can measure your ability to maintain a positive outlook on issues, while also being informed.
+It describes your ability to find solutions, and also adapt to situations with enthusiasm and passion.

-Self-Sufficiency: This is your ability to trust in your own talents and solutions.
-People who display a greater awareness of their innate gifting, and practice self acceptance, tend to be more self-sufficient and resilient.
+- Self-Sufficiency: This is your ability to trust in your own talents and solutions.
+People who display a greater awareness of their innate gifting and practice self-acceptance tend to be more independent and resilient.

-Persistence: The stick-to-it attitude counts a lot in how you fair in resiliency questionnaires.
-Most successful ventures tend to be the product of people who stuck to it long after others had quit.
+- Persistence: The stick-to-it attitude plays a key role in most resiliency questionnaires.
+Often times, successful ventures are the product of people who persevered after most people had quit.
 It’s the inner willingness to continue working on something even after the excitement has worn off.

 Ready to try an Online Resiliency Questionnaire?